Mailing Address: 115 S. 1460 E. Rm. 205, Salt Lake City, UT 84112-0111

 Special Opportunities

 Students are encouraged during the junior and/or senior year to undertake an undergraduate research project under the supervision of a faculty member.
-In some cases, such research may be financially supported by a grant to the faculty supervisor; small research grants to students are available through the University's Undergraduate Research Opportunities Program (UROP).
+In some cases, such research may be financially supported by a grant to the faculty supervisor; small research grants to students are available through the University's Undergraduate Research Opportunities Program (UROP) and Wilkes Scholarships for climate related research.
 Students may also gain work experience by participating in an internship program.

 Advising